 My role in the Psychology and Education Department is to serve as a course manager for the Introduction to Psychology course, mentor the graduate student lab instructor for the Psychology Statistics course, and support student and faculty research.
 I provide both qualitative and quantitative research consulting to the department.
-In addition, I host training sessions throughout the academic year on how to use various qualitative and quantitative data analysis software, such as NVivo and SPSS.
+With extensive independent consulting experience, I specialize in focus group data collection and survey development and analysis.
+In addition to providing consulting support to the department, I host various research-oriented training sessions throughout the academic year in qualitative and quantitative computer software packages that statisticians and scholars commonly use in both research and industry, such as NVivo, SPSS, R, and SurveyMonkey.

 Gagnon, J. L. (2017).
 It starts at home: The parents’ role in college planning for students with learning disabilities.
 In N. Young, C. Michael, & T. Citro (Eds.), To campus with confidence: Supporting the successful transition to college for students with learning disabilities.
 Madison, WI: Atwood Press.